-- Ensure that the MSDTC Server service group is online in the cluster. - Launch the Windows Component Services Administrative tool. - Click Start > All Programs > Administrative Tools > Component Services or click Start > Run, type dcomcnfg and click OK. - 3 In the console tree of the Component Services administrative tool, expand Component Services > Computers, right-click My Computer and then click Properties. - On the MSDTC tab perform the following steps: - Clear the Use local coordinator check box. - In the Remote Host field, type the virtual server name that you specified while creating the MSDTC Server service group.
-If you are unsure of the exact name, click Select to search from a list of all computers on the network and select the virtual computer name from the - Click Apply and then click OK.
+- Ensure that the MSDTC Server service group is online in the cluster. - Launch the Windows Component Services Administrative tool by using the GUI menus or by running the dcomcnfg command. - In the console tree of the Component Services administrative tool, expand Component Services > Computers, right-click My Computer and then click Properties. - On the MSDTC tab perform the following steps: - Clear the Use local coordinator check box. - In the Remote Host field, type the virtual server name that you specified while creating the MSDTC Server service group. - If you are unsure of the exact name, click Select to search from a list of all computers on the network and select the virtual computer name from the list. - Click Apply and then click OK.